Where you work is as important as what you do.

 Here, at the Draugiem Group office where DeskTime is located, we’ve implemented digital screens in workrooms that show team’s performance.
 So everyone can see how other departments are doing.

 What data you show on your screens is up to you.
-If you’re using the employee productivity tracking app DeskTime, show your company’s overall performance stats or highlight most productive employees and support healthy competition between team members.
+If you’re using an employee productivity tracking app like DeskTime, show your company’s overall performance stats or highlight most productive employees and support healthy competition between team members.

 E – Entertainment room